syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/accordion/EJ2_ASP.MVC/getting-started-coremvc.md

 # Getting Started with ASP.NET Core MVC using HTML and Tag Helpers

-This article provides step-by-step instructions for building ASP.NET Core MVC application with Accordion control using HTML and Tag helpers in Visual Studio.
-You can utilize any one of the `HTML` or `Tag` Helpers to create the ASP.NET Core MVC application Accordion control in Visual Studio.
+This article guides you in building an ASP.NET Core MVC app with an `Accordion` control using HTML and Tag helpers in Visual Studio.
+Choose any `HTML` or `Tag` Helper to create the Accordion in your ASP.NET Core MVC app.

 ## Prerequisites